-- Plan to 'blow' about 10% of the money on yourself (clothes, vacations, upgrade furniture)
+- Plan to 'blow' about 20% of the money on self and family(clothes,vacations,upgrades, etc)

 - Split the other 10% between an investment that is making money that you don't have to worry about and donating to a charity that honors the loved ones life...if it was not included in the will

 Use coupons to 'stretch your money farther' in the month. coupons

-Always look for deep discounts to get what you want......there's always a 'sale' somewhere for what you want.
+Always look for deep discounts ......there's always a 'sale' somewhere for what you want.

 Make it a goal to be free of debt by the time you expect to retire.
 Choose a home loan, vehicle loans that you payoff during your working years.
 If you are worried about bills, you can’t enjoy retirement, by doing what you and only you want to ....whatever that is!

 Eliminating Household Debts

-Starting a Business.....Wonder and Ponder the question, What is the perfect idea, the community needs that solves a problem most people would pay for?
+Starting a Business.....Wonder and Ponder the question, What is an idea, that i can financially live on for a lifetime?
 Small Business Resources

 Putting money in 401K at work.....Warren Buffet states, 'Put the money in a low-cost S&P 500 index fund and forget moving it around' ...the return is greater and the fees are less over time (you make more money)